abbotto/rectangular/readme/app.md

 - App Modules are registered in `app/app.module.js`.

 ##  <a name='Routes'></a>Routes
-Routes are designed to guide the users throughout the application.
+Routes are pathways within the application.
 - Route modules are registered in `app/app.route.js`.
 - The structure of a route path is this: `{{component}}/{{template}}.html`.
 - Learn more about `ui-router` [here](https://github.com/angular-ui/ui-router).